-Information management has become an integral part of the European Medicines Agency's (EMA) mission to promote and protect public and animal health.
+Information management is a critical enabler of the European Medicines Agency's (EMA) mission to promote and protect public and animal health.
 This is driven by the increasing importance of interconnected information technology (IT) systems for managing and sharing information on medicines, the growing range of EMA's external users with different information requirements and the overall digital transformation of society and regulation.

 The European medicines regulatory network relies on IT services to support all activities related to the authorisation and supervision of human and veterinary medicines in the European Union (EU).
 EMA makes available and maintains many of these IT services.